Legacy of Harriet Tubman: Literature

-Film and television
+Film, television and video games

 Tubman's life was dramatized on television in 1963 on the CBS series The Great Adventure in an episode titled "Go Down Moses" with Ruby Dee starring as Tubman.
 In December 1978, Cicely Tyson portrayed her for the NBC miniseries A Woman Called Moses, based on the novel by Heidish.
 In 1994, Alfre Woodard played Tubman in the television film Race to Freedom: The Underground Railroad.
 In 2017, Aisha Hinds portrayed Tubman in the second season of the WGN America drama series Underground.
 In 2018, Christine Horn portrayed her in an episode of the science fiction series Timeless, which covers her role in the Civil War.
 Harriet, a biographical film directed by Kasi Lemmons and co-written by Lemmons and Gregory Allen Howard, premiered at the Toronto International Film Festival in September 2019.
 Cynthia Erivo starred in the title role.
 The film made $43 million against a production budget of $17 million, and received Academy Award nominations for Best Actress and Best Song.

+In the video game Sid Meier's Civilization VII, a character based on Tubman is a playable "leader", with abilities focused on Espionage.